 When Cersei tried to get into Jaime’s room she found the door once again bolted.

 Lord Selwyn returned to Casterly Rock to take Brienne home exactly two years after he left her there, just over one year from the day his son passed beneath the waves of the Sunset Sea.
-Brienne was sniffling sullenly beside her father, Jaime was furious.
+Brienne was sniffling sullenly beside her father and Jaime was furious.
 Cersei looked quietly pleased and Tyrion, who was only two years old and had never been without Brienne, was clutching at Jaime’s breeches and bawling.
+Their lord father was not present.

-When Lord Tywin did eventually return to Casterly Rock, a sennight later, Jaime asked why Brienne was removed from Casterly Rock.
+When Lord Tywin did eventually return to Casterly Rock, a sennight later, Jaime demanded to know why Brienne was removed from Casterly Rock.
 Lord Tywin told him the girl was now the only heir Lord Selwyn had and he wanted to keep her close to Tarth.
-When Jaime asked if he would ever see her again, his father told him, “no.”
+She needed to learn to look after Tarth in the same way Jaime needed to look after the Rock.
+When Jaime asked if he would ever see her again, his father told him he wouldn't.

-He doesn’t see Brienne for over 20 years.
+He wouldn’t see Brienne for over 20 years.